titusDevops/Deploying-a-Three-Tier-DevSecOps-Full-Stack-Web-Application-/README.md

 # 4) Jenkins EC2 Server Setup with Terraform:

 * #### Next, we have to run the command to create .pem file for our Jenkins instance. will be used to ssh the server
+* Next, we have to run the command to create .pem file for our Jenkins instance. will be used to ssh the server.

+Now run this command to create a Jenkins server.

+terraform init
+terraform validate
+terraform apply

+Now ssh to your server :

+Make sure you run these commands from the folder where your pem file exist. chmod 400 "devsecops-project.pem"

+ssh -i "devsecops-project.pem" ubuntu@35.92.246.29

+configure aws on the Jenkins server(EC2 Instance).
+As you did for your local machine.

 <img width="1671" height="131" alt="Screenshot 2025-07-15 114913" src="https://github.com/user-attachments/assets/1297b37f-94db-4c0a-8c98-cf1e37493788" />